Saaappi/HelpMePlay/README.md

 - **Announce** - Toggle whether to share quest progress to party chat. *This output is verbose!*
 - **Auto Share** - Toggle sharing quests with party members. *For the best results, all party members should have HelpMePlay.*

-### Barber Shop
-There aren't any options for the Barber Shop system, but HelpMePlay can save up to 3 loadouts for each race, body type, and class combination to load on other characters of those same combinations!

 ----

 ## Zone Selection